Seu (artist)

 Seu (c.
 1680–1740), also known as Pandit Seu, was a Pahari artist who specialized in musawir.
 He was attached to the court of Raja Dilip Singh of Guler State (reigned ca.1695–1741).
+He was a member of the Seu-Manaku-Nainsukh family.

 Biography

 Painting of Raja Dalip Singh of Guler State performing puja, attributed to Seu, ca.1740.
 Seu was patronized by Raja Dalip Singh of Guler.

 Seu was the son of Hasnu, grandson of Bharathu, and great-grandson of Data.
 Seu was a native of Guler.
 Seu must have left the hills and travelled to the plains, where he came into contact with Mughal artists of the late-Mughal style.
 Seu was alive when Aurangzeb was disassembling the Mughal ateliers, which led to these artists to leave Delhi for other states, such as Guler.
 Seu would establish an atelier (workshop) in Guler, which for 150 years produced talented artists.

 Familial atelier

 He was the patriarch of the Seu-Manaku-Nainsukh family, which would produced famous artists such as Manaku, Nainsukh, Fattu, Khushala, Kama, Ranjha, Gursahai, Sukhdayal, Deviditta, Gaudhu, Nikka, Saudagar, Attra, and Ramdayal.
 His two sons, Manaku and Nainsukh, became successful artists in their own right.
 Seu served as the mentor to his elder son, Manaku, with both his sons being educated at his workshop.
 His son, Manaku, would later finish a Ramayana series that Seu had left unfinished.